Coolum Beach, Queensland: Attractions

 Coolum Beach is a popular day trip and holiday destination.
 The town is focused around the beach, which is patrolled by life savers and offers swimming and surfing; in its day, the beach is known as one of the best breaks in Queensland.
 Parks, a boardwalk, esplanade shops, and the surf lifesaver club surround the beach.
 Over the last five years Coolum Beach has seen heavy development, with new buildings for retail business and holiday apartments.

 Lows Lookout is a tourist attraction at the top of Grandview Drive on Toboggan Hill (26.5352°S 153.0907°E).

 Public transport

-Sunbus, a division of TransLink operates local buses.
+KKinetic Sunshine Coast is contracted to Translink, which operates local buses.

 The nearest railway station is Yandina Railway Station.
 From the Yanida Railway Station, there are Queensland Rail trains to Roma Street railway station in Brisbane, as well as a line to Ipswich and North Gympie.

 Notable people

 Notable people who are from or have lived in Coolum include: